near/docs/docs/develop/contracts/debug-locally.md

 The following things determine the contract call results:

-- Contract code and state;
+- Contract code and state.
-- Node's genesis config;
+- Node's genesis config.
-- Context data when the transaction happens, like current epoch, block height, gas price etc;
+- Context data when the transaction happens like current epoch, block height, gas price, etc.
 - Caller (signer) of the transaction and arguments.

 We'll need to obtain all this information to reproduce the contract call locally.
 This information can be divide into three categories, each of them is configured in a different way: